axazara/bankai/README.md

 - **Current**: Symlink pointing to the current release.
 - Your application secret key is generated and stored in `shared/.env`

+PS : This is a one-time setup, and generally, do from your local machine.

 ### Step 2: Execute Deployment

 Deploy with: